gchux/cloud-run-ssh/README.md

 ```

 > [!NOTE]
-> creating a copy of `env.sample` with yout custom configuration is the better approach as you can expand this pattern to multiple `env files` to create various builds.
+> creating a copy of `env.sample` with your custom configuration is the better approach as you can expand this pattern to multiple `env files` in order to create various builds.

 ### Using Docker